MalgoskaBou/OXGame/README.md

 * Switching between start and board screen.
 * Board fields lock after putting a sign on them.
 * The game board locks itself after win or draw.
+* Use Local Storage to information about last three games.
 * Our app is responsive.
 * It works and looks nice :)

-To-do list:
-* Code refactoring.
+Ideas on how to make our app even better:
 * Add more sound effects and button to switch off/on sound.
-* Use Local Storage to keep players names and score.
-* Display information about last three games.
 * Playing against computer (AI)
 * Animations